datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ![line plot](../fig/08_line_plot.png)

-Although the latter approach requires a little bit more code to create the same plot, the advantage is that we now have **full control** of the axis and we can add new items (e.g. labels, title, grid lines,...).
-For example, add an additional axis to the figure and adapt the labels:
+Although the latter approach requires a little bit more code to create the same plot, the advantage is that it gives us **full control** over the plot and we can add new items such as labels, grid lines, title, etc..
+For example, we can add additional axes to the figure and customize their labels:

 ~~~
 fig, ax1 = plt.subplots() # prepare a matplotlib figure